mohangrewal101/Path-Reachability/README.md

 - **Z3**: This is a theorem prover that can be used to determine the satisfiability of a series of conditional statements.
 For those satisfiable paths, it outputs the satisfying assignments for each variable appearing in the conditional statements.
 - **React**: This library is used to create the interactive user interface.
 - **Material UI**: This is a React component library, and was used in building out the user interface.
+- **Jest**: This is a testing framework that was used to test the AST traversal and context evaluation.

+## Testing

+We used the Jest testing framework to write automated tests of the AST traversal and context evaluation.
+This allowed us to ensure not only that the AST traversal and contaxt evaluation would not crash, but also to ensure that Z3 received the correct input to evaluate.
+We wrote a number of sample scripts that met the accepted language features to test that the evaluator was able to handle all of these features.
+These sample scripts were also used to test the frontend and ensure that Z3 did not crash or hang when evaluating the path satisfiability.